sachin-Nayak02/MysticOdisha/README.md

 Prerequisites

-first import the json file form the folder " A updated DATABASE Mongo DB " and set the json files in mongodb commpass of mysticodisha database to theire corresponding names
+first import the json file form the folder " A updated DATABASE Mongo DB " and set the json files in mongodb commpass of mysticodisha database to theire corresponding names. after run npm start

 Ensure you have the following installed: